spectrumitec/ai_local/README.md

 This project is focused toward a use for proof of concept (POC), testing and a starting point for learning AI and tools with AI model software.
 This project lends fairly well to portable installations on laptop or desktop PC.
 This is not meant for production workloads.

+## Limitations

+- n8n is not able to interface with Google drive or other services in this type of configuration (OAuth limitations)
+- Not production usable
+- Security not built to maximum settings, do not store sensitive data
+- No warrently or support

 ## What You Need To Start

 You will need internet access from the laptop or PC that will be running these tools and you will need proper administrator access.